Pages

 The scientific community identified fossil fuels as a problem almost 140 years ago!
 But their warnings fall on deaf ears.
 Data doesn’t lead to action because the parts of the brain that are involved in decision making and resolution are emotional, not rational.
 Decisions involve the Limbic System - in one case, a person’s amydgala is activated (a fearful trauma response) which happens if they are scared of losing security or being threatened.
 Others are aligned with action, empathy and problem solving; the "anterior cingulate cortex" is activated in this group's brain.

 Those who fall into the 2nd neurological response tend to be community-focused rather than individualistic, which makes the prospect of solving a crisis less daunting.
-They are more likely to act on climate change, and to feel connected to others / nature.
+They are more likely to do something about climate change, and to feel connected to others / nature.

 We can do it together 🌴🌴🌴